cyclohexanamine/clicc/README.md

 ICC is also designed to be easy to implement for clients, and to be interoperable with the IRC protocol.

-See `docs/overview.md` for a broad overview of the ICC protocol, and `docs/techspec.md` for its technical details.
+See `docs/icc-overview.md` for a broad overview of the ICC protocol, and `docs/icc-techspec.md` for its technical details.
 The protocol is currently under active revision.

-**CLICC** is a Common Lisp ICC server implementation.
-It's intended to be usable in practice.
-See `docs/implementation.md` for details.
+**CLICC** is a Common Lisp ICC server implementation, intended to be usable in practice.
+It uses a generic distributed service platform, details of which are in `docs/platform-implementation.md`.
+See `docs/icc-implementation.md` for details of the ICC implementation itself.
 It is currently incomplete.